isnisn/smartlash/README.md

 (Replace `python` with your python binary on your system.)

+### Testing it out
+#### Using CURL
+- Do a post-request to validate that you are getting data.
+Either using a `curl -X POST -d "{}" -h http://<your-ip-to-server-running-simplepostserver>`

+#### Using Chirpstack
+- Simply watch the video and enter the details for HTTP integration in Chirpstack.

+---
 ### Platform Setup
 I am using Chirpstack and a VPS hosted on Linode running Ubuntu.